 - (a) The following documents are filed as a part of this Report: - (1) Financial Statements.
-The Consolidated Financial Statements of the Company, and the Reports of Independent Registered Public Accounting Firm thereon of Grant Thornton LLP and KPMG LLP, are included in the Financial Information section of this Report beginning on page F-1; an Index thereto is set forth on page F-1. - (2) Financial Statement Schedules.
+The Consolidated Financial Statements of the Company, and the Reports of Independent Registered Public Accounting Firm thereon of Grant Thornton LLP, are included in the Financial Information section of this Report beginning on page F-1; an Index thereto is set forth on page F-1. - (2) Financial Statement Schedules.
 Financial Statement Schedules are omitted because either they are not applicable or the required information is included in the Consolidated Financial Statements or the Notes thereto. - (3) Exhibits.
 The following exhibits are filed with this Report or incorporated herein by reference to the document location indicated:

-Exhibit No. Description Document Location 3.1(a) Restated Articles of Incorporation Exhibit 3(a) to the Company's Form 10-K for the fiscal year ended September 30, 1999 3.1(b) Amended Certificate of Designation, Preferences and Rights of Series A Participating Cumulative Preferred Stock Exhibit 4(e) to the Company's Form 10-Q for the fiscal quarter ended March 31, 2000 3.1(c) Articles of Merger, effective July 10, 2000 Exhibit 3(c) to the Company's Form 10-Q for the fiscal quarter ended June 30, 2000 3.1(d) Amendment to Articles of Incorporation, effective February 5, 2018 Exhibit 3.1 to the Company's Form 8-K filed February 7, 2018 3.2 Bylaws of the Company Exhibit 3.1 to the Company's Form 8-K filed November 22, 2022 4.1(a) Description of Common Stock Exhibit 4.1(a) to the Company's Form 10-K for the fiscal year ended September 30, 2019 4.1(b) Specimen revised Common Stock Certificate Exhibit 4.1 to the Company's Form 10-Q for the fiscal quarter ended March 31, 2010 4.2 Amended and Restated Credit Agreement dated August 30, 2023, incorporated by reference to Exhibit 10.1 hereto Exhibit 10.1 hereto 10.1 Amended and Restated Credit Agreement dated as of August 30, 2023, among ESCO Technologies Inc., the foreign subsidiary Borrowers party thereto, JPMorgan Chase Bank, N.A. as Administrative Agent, and certain other Lenders and Departing Lenders as defined therein Exhibit 10.1 to the Company's Form 8-K filed September 6, 2023 10.2 Form of Indemnification Agreement with each of ESCO's non-employee directors Exhibit 10.1 to the Company's Form 10-K for the fiscal year ended September 30, 2012 10.3(a) First Amendment to the ESCO Electronics Corporation Supplemental Executive Retirement Plan, effective August 2, 1993 (comprising restatement of entire Plan) Exhibit 10.2(a) to the Company's Form 10-K for the fiscal year ended September 30, 2012 10.3(b) Second Amendment to Supplemental Executive Retirement Plan, effective May 1, 2001 Exhibit 10.4 to the Company's Form 10-K for the fiscal year ended September 30, 2001 10.3(c) Form of Supplemental Executive Retirement Plan Agreement Exhibit 10.28 to the Company's Form 10-K for the fiscal year ended September 30, 2002
+Exhibit No. Description Document Location 3.1(a) Restated Articles of Incorporation Exhibit 3(a) to the Company's Form 10-K for the fiscal year ended September 30, 1999 3.1(b) Amended Certificate of Designation, Preferences and Rights of Series A Participating Cumulative Preferred Stock Exhibit 4(e) to the Company's Form 10-Q for the fiscal quarter ended March 31, 2000 3.1(c) Articles of Merger, effective July 10, 2000 Exhibit 3(c) to the Company's Form 10-Q for the fiscal quarter ended June 30, 2000 3.1(d) Amendment to Articles of Incorporation effective February 5, 2018 Exhibit 3.1 to the Company's Form 8-K filed February 7, 2018 3.2 Bylaws of the Company Exhibit 3.1 to the Company's Form 8-K filed November 22, 2022 4.1(a) Description of Common Stock Exhibit 4.1(a) to the Company's Form 10-K for the fiscal year ended September 30, 2019 4.1(b) Specimen revised Common Stock Certificate Exhibit 4.1 to the Company's Form 10-Q for the fiscal quarter ended March 31, 2010 4.2 Amended and Restated Credit Agreement dated as of August 30, 2023, incorporated by reference to Exhibit 10.1(a) hereto Exhibit 10.1(a) hereto 10.1(a) Amended and Restated Credit Agreement dated as of August 30, 2023 (the 2023 Credit Agreement), among ESCO Technologies Inc., the foreign subsidiary Borrowers party thereto, JPMorgan Chase Bank, N.A. as Administrative Agent, and certain other Lenders and Departing Lenders as defined therein Exhibit 10.1 to the Company's Form 8-K filed September 6, 2023 10.1(b) Commitment Letter dated July 8, 2024 with JP Morgan Chase Bank N.A., relating to amendment of the 2023 Credit Agreement Filed herewith 10.1(c) Amendment No. 1 to the 2023 Credit Agreement, dated as of August 5, 2024 Filed herewith 10.2 Form of Indemnification Agreement with each of ESCO's non-employee directors Exhibit 10.1 to the Company's Form 10-K for the fiscal year ended September 30, 2012